|

 worthwhile.
 She was discharged from the hospital shortly thereafter and

-obtained the kind of office secretarial work she had done successfully
+obtained the kind of office secretarial work she had done successfully many

 years before.
-No formal follow-up was planned except that she would come
+No formal follow-up was planned except that she would come in

 occasionally for sessions with her individual therapist, a psychiatric

 resident.
-Two weeks after discharge she stopped by Dr. W.'s office for
+Two weeks after discharge she stopped by Dr. W.'s office for a few

 minutes, telling him about a book she had enjoyed reading and how it might

 interest him.
-She also said enthusiastically that she was feeling good
+She also said enthusiastically that she was feeling good and

 liked her job.
 Two months after discharge, she stopped by again, cheerfully

-relating how she had made friends and was enjoying personal relations
+relating how she had made friends and was enjoying personal relations with

 people at the office where she was working.

-The experience with Mrs. H. suggested that other severely
+The experience with Mrs. H. suggested that other severely suicidal and

 depressed patients, who did not respond to the usual somatic treatments,